Induced replication and the assessment of models: Introduction

 Two widely used approaches to assessing regression models, semiparametric or otherwise, are to substitute unknown regression parameters by estimates and check residuals for any anomalous behaviour, or to assess the predictive performance of the fitted model.
 The visually compelling but sometimes informal approaches based on residuals, through their connection to co-sufficiency in parametric models, can be viewed as a way of evaluating predictive accuracy within sample.

-If a statistic $S=s(Y)$ constructed from observations $Y=(Y_1,\ldots,Y_n)$ is sufficient for a scalar or vector parameter $\theta$, then it contains all the information in the data relevant for inference on $\theta$, potentially leaving information remaining in $Y$ for assessment of the model, an observation due to \citet{Fisher1950}.
-Specifically if the observed value $y^o$ is extreme when calibrated against the conditional distribution of $Y$ given the observed value $S=s$, then this provides evidence against the model \citep[][p.29]{BNC1994}.
+If a statistic $S=s(Y)$ constructed from observations $Y=(Y_1,\ldots,Y_n)$ is sufficient for a scalar or vector parameter $\theta$, then it contains all the information in the data relevant for inference on $\theta$, potentially leaving information remaining in $Y$ for assessment of the model, an observation implicit in \citeauthor{Fisher1950}'s (\citeyear{Fisher1950}) model assessment for a Poisson example.
+Specifically if the observed value $y^o$ is extreme when calibrated against the conditional distribution of $Y$ given the observed value $S=s$, then this provides evidence against the model \citep[][p.~29]{BNC1994}.
 We call this residual information after conditioning \emph{co-sufficient} in line with the terminology used in previous work.
 The idea, although conceptually appealing, typically does not translate to a convenient statistical procedure, as the conditional distribution is multidimensional, often constrained to a manifold of inexplicit form, and usually does not have a convenient analytic expression.
 Simulation to calculate extremal regions is not straightforward either, as simple bootstrap draws from the data violate the constraint $S=s$.
 Progress was made by \citet{Engen,Lindqvist2003, Lindqvist2005,Lockhart} who appear to have been the first to attempt to operationalise co-sufficient sampling in any level of generality, and \citet{BJ2022} who substantially advanced the methodology and associated theory.
 See also \citet{Battey2024} for some relevant geometric perspectives and \citet{BRT} for an analytic approach designed for a particular setting, outlined in \S \ref{secSynthetic}.
-The purpose of the present paper is to explore other inferential structures, some of which being generalisations of the sufficiency/co-sufficiency separation, with a view to opening new directions for research on model assessment in semiparametric and highly parametrised models.
+The purpose of the present paper is to explore other inferential structures, some of which being generalisations of the sufficiency/co-sufficiency separation, others involving a form of ancillarity/co-ancillarity separation, with a view to opening new directions for research on model assessment in semiparametric and highly parametrised models.

 If a model contains a genuinely infinite-dimensional component, there is no hope for either first-order inference or model assessment from $n$ observations.
 In practice, however, semiparametric models are not genuinely infinite dimensional.
 Instead, smoothness assumptions implicitly or explicitly constrain the effective parameter space to dimension smaller than $n$, often achieved by truncating an expansion in basis functions, by regularisation, or via kernel smoothing.
 The associated tuning-parameter selection for such estimators is typically based on cross-validation, blurring the distinction between estimation and model assessment.
 The present work is an attempt to reconcile inference for semiparametric and other highly-parametrised models with the Fisherian parametric foundations by illustrating the feasibility and merits of an approach to model assessment that evades estimation of the high- or infinite-dimensional nuisance component.